 The football game on television that causes some family friction during Jack's Thanksgiving dinner is actually a 1970s Canadian Football League game between the Montreal Alouettes and Edmonton Eskimos.

-At the end of the 2000s, this film was on many critics' and publications' "Best of the Decade" lists, including Peter Travers, Entertainment Weekly, The (London) Times, The A.V.
-Club, Time Out New York, and The (London) Telegraph.
+By 2010, this film was on many critics' and publications' "Best of the Decade" lists, including Peter Travers, Entertainment Weekly, The London Times, The A.V.
+Club, Time Out New York, and The London Telegraph.